Dark August: Plot

 Following several further physical attacks, Sal visits Adrianna, accompanied by Jackie and Lesley.
 Adrianna confirms Sal's suspicions that McDermott has cast a curse against him.
-She advises Sal to burn his unfinished art studio to the ground, as this was the first place he witnessed the hooded figure that seems to be following him, which Adrianna believes is demonic.
-Sal heeds her advice and lights his studio on fire, but authorities arrive and put out the blaze.
+She advises Sal to burn his unfinished art studio to the ground as this was the first place he witnessed the hooded figure that seems to be following him, a figure Adrianna believes is demonic.
+Sal heeds her advice and sets his studio on fire but the local fire department arrives and puts out the blaze.
 When he tries to stop them, Sal is arrested.

-A desperate Jackie goes to visit McDermott, hoping she can convince him to undo the curse against Sal.
-In his home, she finds a variety of tools and items that suggest he practices witchcraft.
+A desperate Jackie goes to visit McDermott, hoping to convince him to undo the curse against Sal.
+In his home, she finds a variety of tools and items that suggest that he practises witchcraft.
 McDermott appears and attacks Jackie, and she flees in terror.
-She visits Adrianna for help, who asks that she bring Sal back to her home with Theo and Lesley so that they can participate in a ritual to protect him.
+She visits Adrianna for help and she asks Jackie to bring Sal back to her home with Theo and Lesley so that they can participate in a ritual to protect him.
 Adrianna has the four drink from a goblet before reciting the Lord's Prayer; she explains that the purpose of the ritual is to transform the negative energy attached to Sal into something positive.
-Adrianna begins an incantation, but is shot dead in the midst of it by McDermott, who has arrived at the house.
-His attempt to abort the ritual fails, however, as the demonic force he had cursed upon Sal turns against him.
+Adrianna begins an incantation but is shot dead in the midst of it by McDermott, who has arrived at the house.
+His attempt to abort the ritual fails, however, as the demonic force he had cursed Sal with turns against him.

 Some time later, Sal again witnesses the hooded figure in the woods behind his home.
 He approaches it, armed with a shotgun.
 Suddenly, Sal's dog senses something awry and begins to attack him.
 To save himself from being mauled, Sal shoots the dog.
 He collapses and comforts his dog as it dies.